 When determining individual compensation levels for the Company's NEOs, the Compensation Committee considers a variety of factors including the overall financial and operating performance of the Company, each NEO's individual performance and contributions towards meeting corporate objectives and each NEO's level of responsibility and length of service.
 At the end of each year, the Compensation Committee reviews actual performance against corporate objectives.
-For further information, see the section on page 20 entitled "Short-Term Incentives".
+For further information, see the section on page 20 entitled "Short-Term Incentives Program".

 Gold Royalty maintains a compensation peer group (the "Peer Group") to provide competitive market context on pay levels, mix and design practices.
 The Peer Group is reviewed annually by the Compensation Committee to ensure it continues to reflect our size, business and geography.
-In the Company's inaugural trading year, the Compensation Committee initially positioned base salary levels towards the 25th percentile of the Peer Group, in order to reflect the early stages of the organization at the time of the IPO.
+This year, the Compensation Committee positioned base salary levels between the 25th and 50th percentile of the Peer Group, to align with the Company's compensation philosophy.
 Our objective is to generally target base salary between the 25th and 50th percentile of the Peer Group, and incentive compensation between the 50th and 75th percentile of the Peer Group.
-For more information, see the section on page 19 entitled "The Peer Group".
+For more information, see the section on page 20 entitled "The Peer Group".